 It is expected that builders will not be impacted significantly by any of the proposed code changes to Title 24, Part 6.
 Builders could be impacted by change in demand for new buildings and by construction costs.
 Demand for new buildings is driven more by factors such as the overall health of the economy and population growth than the cost of construction.
 The cost of complying with Title 24, Part 6 requirements represents a very small portion of the total building value.
-Increasing the building cost by a fraction of a percent is not expected to have a significant impact on demand for new buildings or the builders' profits.
+Increasing the buildings or the builders' profits.